-Saxo founder Jørgen Balle Olesen talks EdTech.
+Saxo Founder Jørgen Balle Olesen Talks EdTech

 Hello and welcome to another episode of ‘The Expert View’.
 Today we are visited by Jørgen Balle Olesen.
 Jørgen is the former founder and CEO of the Danish e-commerce bookstore Saxo.com, before he exited the business in 2019.
 Jørgen is Scale Capital’s Social Ambassador and has a wealth of experience in investing and scaling educational technology companies.
 Welcome, Jørgen.